 Do you have any other tips for tidying up and getting rid of stuff responsibly?

-Read some more Marie Kondo/Tidying Up Posts from fellow EWC Members:
+Read some more Marie Kondo/Tidying Up Posts from other conscious bloggers:

 - The Eco-Friendly Magic of Tidying Up from The Mindful Mom